All Episodes

 Racist, racist, race.

-They argue that many voters who call themselves Democrats or Independents, but won't vote for Obama, and they only have one excuse.
+They argue that many voters who call themselves Democrats are independents, but won't vote for Obama, and they only have one excuse.

-Tom Letson said, Well, I'd say that a lot of it is they're just not going to vote for the black guy.
+Tom Lettson said, well, I'd say that a lot of it is they're just not going to vote for the black guy.

-Hagan called the issue unpatriotic, adding that those not willing to vote for Obama need to face the fact that they are racist, and that that's not acceptable in America.
+Hagen called the issue unpatriotic, adding that those not willing to vote for Obama need to face the fact that they are racist and that that's not acceptable in America.

 Both men say they will work to convince those swing voters to change their minds between non-election day.

-So now to run around, you're racist, you're racist, I'm racist.
+So now they're running around, you're racist, you're racist, I'm racist.

 This ad is racist because it puts Franklin Reigns in the same picture with Obama.